evanniedojadlo/evanniedojadlo.github.io/_posts/2015-06-15-sublimetextviacommandline.markdown

 	sublime

-First, you want to ensure that Sublime Text currently resides within the Applications directory.
-The next step you are going to want to take is hop into shell and enter the following:
+First, you will want to ensure that Sublime Text currently resides within the Applications directory.
+The next step is to hop into shell and enter the following:

 	echo $HOME